The tournament will be played as a resurrection tournament. All injuries, including death, will be cleared after every game.

 In order to reduce the unbalancing between the different races the World Cup will be divide the races into four tiers.

-The tournament will be played as a resurrection tournament.
-All injuries, including death, will be cleared after every game.
 Teams at the World Cup will be built and will gain improvements (additional skills or stat upgrades) according to their placement in the tier system above.
 The composition of all teams and all improvements to be taken must be submitted before the tournament.

 Coaches must spend a minimum of 1,100,000 gold pieces when building their team.
 When building your team, you may buy:

 Wizards, (in)famous coaching staff and/or Special Play Cards are explicitly not allowed at the World Cup.
 If both teams have hired the same star player, he/she will play for both teams.

 Each team receives additional funding based on their tier.
 Starting cash can be used for team building (as above) or used to buy skills or a mixture of both.
 Cash for days 2 and 3 can only be spent on skills in advance of those days.

 |Tier||Starting Cash||Day 2||Day 3|

 |(gold pieces)||(before game 4)||(before game 7)|

 All gold left unspent each day is lost, and does not carry over to subsequent days.
 If you choose to not spend all of your gold, the organizing committee thanks you for your contribution to our bar tab!